Knowing how to properly perform a fitness test in order to obtain an accurate result is crucial in determining your intensity zones

 For running, you have two options.
 You can either apply the same protocol as the bike field test and train by ATHR or perform a distance-based time trial like your second option for the swim fitness test, such as running a 3K or 5K race or time trial.
 If you decide to do the latter, take note of your total time, average speed or pace, average heart rate, RPE, and average cadence.
 To make it even easier to determine your run pace zones, there are many free training pace calculators available online and all you have to do is select the distance of your race or time trial, input your finish time, and it will compute your training pace zones for you.
 You can try this one by Runner’s World.

 Whichever test protocol you choose, here are a few guidelines to observe each time you conduct a fitness test:

 - Try to keep environmental factors like weather and traffic consistent by choosing a temperature-controlled venue or pre-measured loop with minimal traffic.
-If performing the test outdoors, try to do the test under the same weather conditions as much as possible.
+If performing the test outdoors, do the test under the same weather conditions.